Lightning-AI/litgpt/tutorials/convert_hf_checkpoint.md

-To disable the automatic conversion, which is useful for development and debugging purposes, you can run the `litgpt/scripts/download.py` with the `--convert_checkpoint false` flag.
+To disable the automatic conversion, which is useful for development and debugging purposes, you can run the `litgpt download` with the `--convert_checkpoint false` flag.
 This will only download the checkpoint files but do not convert them for use in LitGPT:

 ```bash
 rm -rf checkpoints/EleutherAI/pythia-14m